AppControl/fileControl/README.md

 # fileControl
-all app control information in here
+#all app control information in here
+itel_enable=true